hurricanemark/text-transpose-speech/README.md

 # Text-to-Speech App

 A client web application developed with Parcel (a development build server).
+The speech pattern should resemble how the speech synthesizer used by the physicist Steven Hawkins would sound.

 Ref: [parcel](https://parceljs.org/getting-started/webapp/)